PragmaticCoding/PragmaticCoding.github.io/_posts/2024-04-15-more-beginner-mistakes.md

 Programmers always seem to want to over-engineer and future-proof everything.
 Yet the truth is that most of the time, "You Ain't Gonna Need It" (YAGNI).
 And then, once they've built something they don't need they won't use the `Delete` key on it - clinginess.

+In this example we have both `titleGroupSec` and `buttonClicked` which are instantiated as fields, but never used.
+In the end this just clutters things up and causes confusion.

 ## Excessive Coupling